-Data from an interim analysis of VISION (data cutoff date of July 1, 2020) for the pivotal Cohort A and pooled Cohort A+C (i.e., entire METex14 skipping population) are reported below.
-The results of key efficacy outcomes in the modified intention-to-treat (mITT) population are summarized in Table 2.
+Data from an interim analysis of the VISION trial (data cut-off date of July 1, 2020) for the pivotal cohort A and pooled cohort A plus C (i.e., entire MET ex14 skipping population) are reported in the following.
+The results of key efficacy outcomes in the modified intention-to-treat population are summarized in Table 2.